-The duration is up to a maximum of 6 months.
-Under no conditions can this be extended beyond 6 months by the use of subsidy funding or external grants, however, fellows who have more than 6 months remaining on a JSPS DC Fellowship are permitted to continue until the end date of the Fellowship.
+The duration is up to a maximum of 3 months.
+Under no conditions can this be extended beyond 3 months by the use of subsidy funding or external grants, however, fellows who have more than 3 months remaining on a JSPS DC Fellowship are permitted to continue until the end date of the Fellowship.
 A concrete research plan approved by their thesis supervisor and the Dean of the Graduate School is required.

-Financial support for Junior Research Fellows, including fellowship and other benefits, should be included in the budget of the host research unit.
+Financial support for Junior Research Fellows, including fellowship and other benefits, should be included in the budget of the Office of the Provost.
 Students seeking such support must organize this with their thesis supervisor in advance.